isaac-yoon/DisArray/README.md

 # DisArray

 [Link to DisArray](http://disarray.herokuapp.com/#/) </br>
-DisArray is a chat messaging app based closely on Discord.
+DisArray is a chat messaging app based on Discord.
 DisArray allows users to create servers, channels within servers, and chat with friends.
 I designed DisArray using Ruby on Rails and React/Redux.

 ## Features
 * Secure authentication for user login and signup